-A footbridge -- the mid-point of the trail -- provides benches for resting and affords lovely views up and down Paran Creek.
+A footbridge (above) at the mid-point of the trail provides benches for resting and affords lovely views up and down Paran Creek.
 The trail also features a vantage point for looking over Lake Paran to the Village of North Bennington -- and beyond to The Mile-Around Woods.
-The trail is marked throughout its length by blue painted blazes.
+The Robert Frost Trail (map and guide here) is marked throughout its length by blue painted blazes.

 More information about the trail is available from the sources below: